 Instructions

-- In the bowl of a stand mixer fitted with the paddle attachment, beat the butter and 1 cup powdered sugar together on medium speed until smooth and creamy, about 2 minutes.1½ cups unsalted butter, 1½ cups powdered sugar
+- In the bowl of a stand mixer fitted with the paddle attachment, beat 1½ cups unsalted butter and 1 cup powdered sugar together on medium speed until smooth and creamy, about 2 minutes.

-- Add the egg whites and beat for another minute.
-Add the vanilla extract and mix for a few seconds to incorporate.2 egg whites, 1 teaspoon pure vanilla extract
+- Add 2 egg whites and beat for another minute.
+Add 1 teaspoon pure vanilla extract extract and mix for a few seconds to incorporate.

-- Add in the flour and salt and beat on high speed until extremely smooth, about 2 minutes.3½ cups all-purpose flour, ½ teaspoon kosher salt
+- Add in 3½ cups all-purpose flour and ½ teaspoon kosher salt and beat on high speed until extremely smooth, about 2 minutes.

 - Wrap the cookie dough in plastic wrap and refrigerate for 30 minutes.